 Instructions

-- Place pork belly slab with its skin side up in a large pot.
-You can cut it to fit in the pot, but not too small to prevent it from drying out.
+- Place the pork belly slab with its skin side up in a large pot.
+Cut if necessary to fit, but avoid making pieces too small to prevent drying out.

 - Add garlic, bay leaves, 1 tablespoon of kosher salt (use less for table salt), and some ground black pepper or peppercorns.